EXPRESSIVE ARTS FOCUSING

 Person-Centered Psychotherapy and Counseling

-with understandings of depth-oriented, critical-marxist, behavioral and existential concepts to enhance the person-centered concept within the collaborative therapeutic relationship
+with understandings of existential, depth-oriented, behavioral and critical-marxist concepts to enhance the person-centered concept within a collaborative therapeutic relationship, and adapt to the client's individual needs

 We use this method